 This name peaked in popularity at number 58 in 1915.
 It is unlikely to be a coincidence that this was the year that Jess Myron Willard (1881–1868) won the heavyweight boxing championship in April.
 However, the name was consistently in the top 200 from 1880 to 1947, after which it gradually declined in use and left the top 1000 in 1989.

-47 baby boys born in the US were named Willard in 2016.
+In 2016, 47 baby boys born in the US were named Willard.

-This French baby boy name derives from the Roman family name Claudius, which possibly means limping or stuttering, a little unfortunate!
+This French baby boys' name derives from the Roman family name Claudius, which possibly means limping or stuttering—a little unfortunate!
 However, Claude was a popular Victorian baby boy name peaking at number 50 in 1882, and remaining in the top 100 until 1922.
-The most famous Claude is the painter Claude Monet (1840-1926)
+The most famous Claude is the painter Claude Monet (1840–1926)

 The name Chester originally comes from a surname for people from the English town of Chester.
 Chester was a Roman settlement and the name means camp fortress.